 - Professor Mario Kusek, University of Zagreb, Croatia

 The committee may enlist other TPC members for help in paper evaluation.

 The BSPA will be given to student author(s) of the paper selected by a panel of judges coordinated by the BSPA committee.

-The final papers as submitted to EDAS, as well as the reviews from the regular peer review procedure will be made available to the BSPA committee members for review.
+The final papers (as submitted to EDAS), as well as the original reviews from the paper review procedure will be made available to the BSPA committee members for review.

 The BSPA committee members will also attend the candidates’ presentations at the conference.
 The committee may enlist other members from the TPC and the audience to ask questions.

 Based on both the submitted paper review ratings and the presentation, the awards committee will select the Best Student Paper.
-The winner will be announced at the Closing ceremony.
+The winner will be announced at the conference dinner.